sm924/electoral-college/ReadMe.txt

 Database connection details can be viewed in the application.properties file (coding-challenge\src\main\resources\application.properties)

-The logic is as follows
+The logic is as follows:-
  Each table record holds a domain name field and a URL field along with a numerical threat rating and a boolean indicating whether that domain/url should be considered malicious
-Code will look first for a site record with the exact url or a matching domain name and return it if found.
+ Code will look for a site record with the exact url or a matching domain name and return it if found.
  If no entry is found in the database table, a record will be returned with the given domain and url and values of null and zero for the threat rating and malicious flag respectively.